The Accountancy Licensing Library

 • An individual licensee of another state exercising the privilege afforded in Minnesota and the firm which employs that licensee are deemed to have consented, as a condition of the grant of this privilege:

-• to the personal and subject matter jurisdiction and disciplinary authority of the Minnesota board;
+• to the personal and subject matter jurisdiction and disciplinary authority of the Minnesota Board of Accountancy;

-• to comply with the Minnesota Accountancy Statute and the Minnesota board's rules;
+• to comply with the Minnesota Accountancy Statute and the Minnesota Board of Accountancy's rules;

-• to the appointment of the state board that issued the license as the licensee's agent upon whom process may be served in any action or proceeding by the Minnesota board against the licensee; and
+• to the appointment of the state board that issued the license as the licensee's agent upon whom process may be served in any action or proceeding by the Minnesota Board of Accountancy against the licensee; and

 • to cease offering or rendering professional services in Minnesota individually and on behalf of a firm in the event the license issued by the state of the individual's principal place of business is no longer valid or in good standing.

-• A licensee of Minnesota offering or rendering services or using the CPA title in another state is subject to the same disciplinary action in this state for which the licensee would be subject to discipline for an act committed in the other state.
-The board shall investigate any complaint made by the board of accountancy of another state.
+• A licensee of Minnesota offering or rendering services or using the CPA title in another state is subject to the same disciplinary action in Minnesota for which the licensee would be subject to discipline for an act committed in the other state.
+The Minnesota Board of Accountancy shall investigate any complaint made by the board of accountancy of another state.

 Peer Review Requirement